Energinet-DataHub/geh-core/source/App/documents/documentation.md

 - Demonstrates the configuration of an Azure Function using the equivalent to the _minimal hosting model_.
 - Registers telemetry to Application Insights and configures the default log level for Application Insights to "Information":
     - Logs emitted from the worker has `ApplicationVersion` property set to value in `AssemblyInformationalVersion`, and custom property `Subsystem` set to configured value.
-- Registers health checks "live" and "readiness" endpoints.
-Requires the `Monitor\HealthCheckEndpoint.cs` as documented under [Health Checks](./registrations/health-checks.md#preparing-an-azure-function-app-project).
+- Registers health checks "live" and "readiness" endpoints:
+    - Requires the `Monitor\HealthCheckEndpoint.cs` as documented under [Health Checks](./registrations/health-checks.md#preparing-an-azure-function-app-project).
+    - Information returned from call to "live" endpoint contains same `AssemblyInformationalVersion` as logged to Application Insights.
 - Registers Noda Time to its default time zone "Europe/Copenhagen".

 Preparing an Azure Function App project: